 Moringa leaves are extremely nutritious.
 In fact they contain larger amounts of several important nutrients than the common foods often associated with these nutrients.
 They have 7x the vitamin C of an oranges, 4x the vitamin A of carrots, 4x the calcium of milk, 3x the potassium of bananas and 2x the protein of yoghurt!
 Needless to say, a little of this goes a long way towards addressing malnutrition!
 Leaves are dried and crushed to a powder and sold locally.

 The well or borehole "business" is actually a community service where a team from Kafakumba accompany the well-drilling rig to local communities where they offer hope and health through clean water.
-The goal is to support the ministry by occasionally drilling wells for profit to support the ones provided free of charge to the community.
+We are currently trying to dig wells at all our local United Methodist Churches so they can be living water physically as well as spiritually.

 Develop business models for locals